 - more than 5% of any of the aforementioned populations1,2and/or

 - surveys that involve participation of stakeholders from more than one school or across administrative divisions.

 2. Require contact information (e.g. names, email addresses, phone numbers)

 3. Require institutional information about the population (e.g. race, sex, grades)

 4. Involve publication or other disclosure of research results to an audience external to UC Merced

 5. Are being conducted by an external group or stakeholder, such as a national research organization

-If you have questions about whether your survey should be reviewed, please contact Laura Martin, Convener, Survey Coordinating Committee.
+If you have questions about whether your survey should be reviewed, please contact Kerry Clifford, Convener, Survey Coordinating Committee.

 1In other words, more than 1 in 20 members of the population would receive the survey.

 2i.e.
 300 or more undergraduates or alumni, 20 or more graduate students, 10 or more Senate or lecturing faculty, and 50 or more staff based on AY 2014-15 data.
 These numbers can be used as a rough guide as UC Merced grows.
 Up to date headcounts for students, faculty, and staff are available at https://irds.ucmerced.edu/.